 |Program Prerequisites||Master's degree in psychology, counseling or related mental health field; completion of clinical practicum (minimum hours vary by school); applicable graduate courses|

 |Work Environment||Private practice offices, clinics, hospitals, rehabilitation facilities, mental health facilities|

 |Continuing Education||Most states require continuing education classes for license renewal|

 Source: U.S. Bureau of Labor Statistics

-In May 2014, the largest number of employment opportunities for clinical, counseling and school psychologists were found in elementary and secondary schools and the offices of other health practitioners, reported the BLS.
-These industries paid average wages of $72,710 and $81,480, respectively.
-Opportunities were also found in individual and family services, outpatient care centers, and general medical and surgical hospitals, where average wages were a respective $67,380, $66,570 and $82,070.
-Although it offered few job opportunities, child day care services had the highest average wage of $96,180.
+In May 2020, the largest number of employment opportunities for clinical, counseling and school psychologists were found in elementary and secondary schools and the offices of other health practitioners, reported the BLS.
+These industries paid average wages of $80,960 and $101,860, respectively.
+Opportunities were also found in offices of physicians, individual and family services, and outpatient care centers where average wages were a respective $99,590, $84,000 and $109,100.
+Outpatient care centers gave the highest average wage of $109,100.